-Established in 1984, Crooked Tree Wildlife Sanctuary is widely recognized to be one of the finest havens for bird-watching in all of Central America.
-Built on a network of lagoons, swamps, and estuaries, the sanctuary is home to thousands of both native and migratory birds including the boat-billed heron, the snowy egret, the black-collared hawk, the pygmy kingfisher, the rufus-tailed jacamars, and so many more.
+Established in 1984, Crooked Tree Wildlife Sanctuary is one of the best bird-watching spots in Central America.
+Built on a network of lagoons, swamps, and estuaries, the sanctuary is home to thousands of native and migratory birds, including the boat-billed heron, black-collared hawk, pygmy kingfisher, and rufous-tailed jacamars.

 Explore the sanctuary with a guide or independently and discover wetlands full of wildlife.
 Stroll the Birdwalk, an elevated walkway that stretches 0.75 miles (1 kilometers) through the reserve.
 Travel by boat to see an abundance of waterbirds in their natural habitat.
 Visitors may also see the elusive Jabiru stork.
 Belize has the largest nesting population of these birds in Central America, and the Jabiru arrives in November to nest at the sanctuary.